Skip to content

 The Truth About “Faux”

 Not long ago, “faux” meant second-rate.
 Fake.
 Something you bought because you couldn’t afford the real deal.
-But step under today’s faux wood beam trusses and you’ll see the illusion wins.
+But now, step under today’s faux wood beam trusses and the illusion wins.

 Every grain, every ridge, every tiny saw mark is cast from actual wood.
-The eye buys it.
-The hand buys it.
+In fact, the eye buys it instantly.
+The hand buys it too.
 Even old-school carpenters — the kind who can spot oak from across a room — often run their fingers across a truss and laugh: “If I hadn’t installed this myself, I’d swear it was timber.”

-Unlike natural beams, these won’t crack without warning, sag with age, or darken into odd shades you never asked for.
-They stay as they are: believable, reliable, beautiful.
+Unlike natural beams, these won’t crack without warning, sag with age, or darken into shades you never asked for.
+Instead, they stay as they are: believable, reliable, beautiful.

 Where They Really Shine

-• Cabins that want a rustic soul but not structural headaches.
+• Cabins that want a rustic soul without structural stress

-• Lofts that feel cold until espresso-dark beams slice across white walls.
+• Lofts that feel cold until espresso-dark beams warm the space

-• Restaurants where atmosphere is as important as the menu.
+• Restaurants where atmosphere matters as much as the menu

 One chef nailed it: “If the beams stay beautiful without me worrying, I can focus on the food.”
-That’s a trade worth making.
+That, ultimately, is a trade worth making.

 Custom Faux Wood Trusses: Because One Size Never Fits All